dngatimin95/Anime_Chara_Detect/README.md

 ## What does this repo do?
+This repo detects anime characters in real time and predicts the name of the characters based on a dataset that users have scraped on the Internet.
+The idea behind this project was to implement an app that allows users to recognize certain anime characters while they are out and about.
+The dataset would be shared with tons of other users so that the app will be able to recognize more characters than just what the user have inputted.
+I built this program because with tons of new anime coming out each season, the number of characters increase exponentially.
+However, I can't possibly watch all the animes and I might be interested in animes with cool or cute characters.
+Thus, users can use this app to detect characters that catch their interest and find out which anime they come from.

+## So how do I run this?
 As you may have already noticed, there are three parts to this repo.
-The first script that users should run is  (to be continued)

-## So how do I run this?
+Users should download the entire file first before doing anything.
+The first script that users should run is char_scrape.py which asks the user the character name to scrape from Google Images, how many images to scrape, etc. The next script to run is char_crop.py which detects the faces of the character in the scrapped images and crops them so that only their faces are shown.
+At this point a sort of dataset has formed.
+However, some cleaning might help make the model detect the anime characters more accurately.
+(Make sure that no other characters  or duplicate images are included in the dataset).
+Finally to run the program, just run char_detect.py and ensure that your webcam is on.
+(If you want to use your phone, you can use a webcam camera) (to be continued)